-Most pelargoniums have aromatic leaves, but some varieties are particularly fragrant.
+Most geraniums (pelargoniums) have aromatic leaves, but some varieties are particularly fragrant.
 The range of scents is amazing and includes lemon, ginger, rose and strawberry.

 Both the blooms and foliage are edible and you can use them to flavour drinks, cakes and jellies.

-Best of all, scented-leaf pelargoniums are exceptionally easy to grow.
+Best of all, scented-leaf geraniums are exceptionally easy to grow.
 Remember, though, that they need to be moved to a frost-free spot in winter.

 Discover six of the best scented-leaf pelargoniums, below.